NivaldoFarias/network-monitor/README.md

-# Speedtest Monitor
+# Network Monitor

-A lightweight internet speed test monitor that runs via CRON and stores results in SQLite.
+A lightweight network monitor that runs via CRON and stores results in SQLite.

 ## Features